notbadIam/Instagram-Fake-Profile-Detector/README.md

-The requirement for this is that the instagram account should be professional/business.
+The requirement for this project is the instagram account should be professional/business.